mmetwalli96/Alphabet_Soup_Analysis-/README.md

 ## Summary

 A deep learning model was created to predict if the funding that would be provided to an organization by Alphabet Soup will result in a successful applicant with an accuracy of <b>73%</b>.
 The target result wasn't achieved by the created model.
-An alternative model may implement Support Vector Machine (SVM) which will be easier in training and can handle non-linearity in the training data and is more tolerant against overfitting.
+An alternative model may implement Support Vector Machine (SVM) which will be easier in training, can handle non-linearity in the training data, and is more tolerant against overfitting.